NicholasBHubbard/Yabsm/README.md

 #+author: Nicholas Hubbard

 * Why should I use YABSM?
-  Yabsm makes it easy to set up btrfs snapshot and backup system.
+  Yabsm makes it easy to set up a btrfs snapshot and backup system.
 Yabsm can be configured to be useful as a workflow tool where you can quickly jump back in time to an old system state.